-MISSION: To maximize the translation of USC research into products for public benefit through licensing, collaborations, and the promotion of entrepreneurship and innovation.
+MISSION: To maximize the translation of USC research into products for public benefit through licenses, collaborations, and the promotion of entrepreneurship and innovation.

 Innovation can come from the arts and social sciences as well as engineering or medicine.
 It can take the shape of new products or services; new ventures, ranging from venture-backed startups to non-profits; as well as new organizational models.
 Innovation can be any groundbreaking approach or advancement that changes the way we live, work, and play.